MrPascalCase/SbbChallenge/README.md

 * **Search:** The algorithm provides a neighborhood.
 This runs a taboo-search to find a local optimum.
 It is kept as simple as possible.

-The core of the algorithm, the names-space **Layers:** I tried to split the algorithm into reasonable modules to increase readability and to make modifications/experiments easier.
+* **Layers:** The core of the algorithm.
+I tried to split the algorithm into reasonable modules to increase readability and to make modifications/experiments easier.
 Guiding principles are *single responsibility* and avoidance of *cyclic dependencies*.
 At the bottom of the resulting layered approach we have a *ISolution* (representing the vector *t* in the thesis).
 Built on-top we have layers which expose ever more complex modifications of the ISolution.
 While the modifications increase in complexity, they come closer to maintaining the feasibility of solutions.
-Note, the file Layers._Interfaces.cs, which both enforces some modularity and provides some overview/documentation is a good starting point to read the code.
+Note, the file Layers._Interfaces.cs, which both enforces some modularity and provides some overview/documentation, is a good starting point to read the code.

 <img src="https://github.com/MrPascalCase/SbbChallenge/blob/master/ReadmeImage2.png" alt="drawing" height="600"/>